lucamaf/probable-funicular/README.md

 ```
 Now you should be able to access the microshift cluster

+## OKD console on Microshift
+If you don't like the standard k8s dashboard you can also deploy the OKD console (v4) on top of it as shown [here](https://community.ibm.com/community/user/cloud/blogs/alexei-karve/2021/11/23/microshift-1)
+and then access the console at http://localhost:30036/dashboards

 ## MQTT Broker
 The broker is based on Apache Artemis MQ [project](https://activemq.apache.org/components/artemis/)
 We will be using this qoricode/activemq-artemis image to create a [statefulset](ss-artemis.yaml) and [service](svc-artemis.yaml)